lbl-camera/tsuchinoko/README.md

 ## Installation

 The latest stable Tsuchinoko version is available on PyPI, and is installable with `pip`.
+It is recommended that you use Python 3.9 for this installation.

 ```bash
 pip install tsuchinoko